Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

   **Cause**: Bad credentials
   **Solution**: Contact Resurs Bank support for support questions regarding API credentials.
 * 403 = Forbidden.
-  **Cause**: This is a bit be more common during testing.
+  **Cause**: During testing, this is a bit more common if you are using a server host that is not located in "safe countries".
-  **Solution:** Resolution: Contact Resurs Bank for support.
+  **Solution:** Contact Resurs Bank for support.

 = What is a EComPHP API Message? =

 From time to time, you will notices that errors and exceptions shows up on your screen.
 Normally, when doing API calls, this is done by [Resurs Bank Ecommerce API for PHP](https://test.resurs.com/docs/pages/viewpage.action?pageId=5014349).
 Such messages can be traced by Resurs Bank support, if something is unclear but many times error messages are self explained.
-Resurs Bank also have furter information about some error messages.
+For more information about this kind of messages can be answered by Resurs Bank support.
 [You can see some of them here](https://test.resurs.com/docs/display/ecom/Errors%2C+problem+solving+and+corner+cases).

 = I see an order but find no information connected to Resurs Bank =